On the Mysteries of MAX NAE-SAT: Abstract

 We complement our theoretical results with some experimental results.
-We describe an approximation algorithm for almost satisfiable instances of MAX NAE-$\{3,5\}$-SAT with a conjectured approximation ratio of 0.8728, and an approximation algorithm for almost satisfiable instances of MAX NAE-SAT with a conjectured approximation ratio of 0.8698.
+We describe an approximation algorithm for almost-satisfiable instances of MAX NAE-$\{3,5\}$-SAT with a conjectured approximation ratio of 0.8728, and an approximation algorithm for almost-satisfiable instances of MAX NAE-SAT with a conjectured approximation ratio of 0.8698.
 We further conjecture that these are essentially the best approximation ratios that can be achieved for these problems, assuming the UGC.
 Somewhat surprisingly, the rounding functions used by these approximation algorithms are non-monotone step functions that assume only the values $\pm 1$.